alloc-init/morgana-playground/libs/pubkey/docs/concepts.md

 A `PublicKey` is a concept of a stateful object containing cryptographic material of public key and defining methods to execute cryptographic algorithms, of some asymmetric crypto-scheme, assuming the use of the public key (for example, signature verification or message encryption).

-Implementation of concept `PublicKey` for some asymmetric crypto-scheme policy `Scheme` is assumed to be done by defining partial specialization of template `public_key<Scheme>`.
+Implementation of concept `PublicKey` for some asymmetric crypto-scheme policy `SchemeType` is assumed to be done by defining partial specialization of template `public_key<SchemeType>`.

 ### Requirements ### {#pubkey_concepts_requirements}